APPS - EU/Cape Verde

 Notifications must be made by electronic mail or, in case of failure, by fax or by radio, to an electronic address, a call number or a frequency communicated by Cape Verde.

 Inspections of EU fishing vessels operating in the capeverdian EEZ under the FPA shall be carried out by duly identified Cape Verdean vessels and inspectors.
 The captain of the Union vessel shall facilitate the boarding and collaborate with of the capeverdian inspectors.

-Port inspections of Union vessels landing or transshipping in capeverdian waters or ports, shall be carried out by capeverdian inspectors that must be clearly identified as being affected to the fisheries inspection services of Cabo Verde.
+Port inspections of Union vessels landing or transshipping in capeverdian waters or ports, shall be carried out by capeverdian inspectors that must be clearly identified as being affected to the fisheries inspection services of Cape Verde.

 The captain of the Union vessel shall facilitate boarding and shall collaborate with the capeverdian inspectors.

 Infringements committed by Union vessels holding a fishing permit issued in accordance with this Annex shall be clearly identified in the inspection reports.
 The signature of the inspection report by the master shall not prejudice the right of defense of the ship-owner in respect of any alleged infringement.

 The sanction of an alleged infringement shall be fixed by Cape Verde in accordance with the national legislation in force.